CodingMilitia/Blog/content/posts/2021-10-21-exploring-distributed-tracing-with-aspnet-core-6.md

 - [Jaeger](https://www.jaegertracing.io/)
 - [Zipkin](https://zipkin.io/)

-Hope this video/post helps in understanding how these things work and why they're useful, as well as how they integrate with our .NET and ASP.NET Core.
+Hope this video/post helps in understanding how these things work and why they're useful, as well as how they integrate with our .NET and ASP.NET Core projects.

 Thanks for stopping by, cyaz!